orches-team/orches/README.md

 ## Quick Start
 orches can run both rootless and rootful.
 While running rootless offers stronger security, some applications cannot be run in such a setup.
 We provide sample configuration for both modes.
 If you are not sure which one to pick, start with rootless, it's simple to switch to rootful later if you need to.

+In order to run orches, you need:
+- podman >= 4.4
+- systemd

+orches has been tested on Fedora 41, Ubuntu 24.04, and CentOS Stream 9 and its derivates

 ### Initializing orches with a rootless config
 To start using rootless orches, simply run the following commands: